Item Optimisation overview

 Select Practitioner

-If you are looking at patients with an upcoming appointment you can select the practitioner to filer via the "Next appt with" section OR if you are looking at patients with No upcoming appointment you can filter via "Usual Doctor" if actively selected in your Practice Management software or Last seen doctor:
+If you are looking at patients with an upcoming appointment, you can select the practitioner to filter via the "Next appt with" section OR if you are looking at patients with No upcoming appointment you can filter via "Usual Doctor" if actively selected in your Practice Management software or Last seen doctor:

 Toggles